aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePublicAccess.md

 #### `subnetIds`: Subnet IDs

-The subnet IDs of your deployed MSK Provisioned cluster.
+The subnet IDs for your Zilla Plus deployment, network reachable to your MSK Provisioned cluster.

+> Default: `PUBLIC` subnets in VPC

 ```bash
 aws kafka list-clusters-v2 \